hsqmlzno1/MGAN/README.md

 # MGAN

-Data for our AAAI'19 paper "Hierarchical Attention Transfer Network for Cross-domain Sentiment Classification",
+Data for our AAAI'19 paper "Exploiting Coarse-to-Fine Task Transfer for Aspect-level Sentiment Classification".